joinpursuit/ios-loops-lab/README.md

 ## Question 1

 What's the difference between `break` and `continue`?
 Give an example that demonstrates their differences.
+/*ANSWER
+Break - breaks loop and stops searching for other conditions Continue - continue onto the next value/condition

+*/
 ***
 ## Question 2